Title: On the Verge (Prelude to an Admission of Love)

 “On what?”

 “Transportation.
 We could use a ride, sir.”
-Mulder stares out the window at the clearing sky.
-The storm has moved on.
+Mulder stares out the window at the clear blue sky.
+No sign of the storm remains.

 “Sorry, I can’t help with that.”